Authorisation Framework

-The new Authorization Framework allows the admins to create granular authorizations using three key aspects: User Properties, Groups, and Policies.
+The new Authorisation Framework allows the admins to create granular authorisations using three key aspects: User Properties, Groups, and Policies.
 These three interact with each other to provide a level of control that was previously missing from Strato V1.

 This framework is designed to work in conjunction with existing permission systems.
-For example, authorizations for users are evaluated alongside their SuccessFactors Role-Based Permissions (RBP) to determine final access rights.
+For example, authorisations for users are evaluated alongside their SuccessFactors Role-Based Permissions (RBP) to determine final access rights.

 This article contains the following sections: